inter18099/coding-blog/pages/index.md

 permalink: /
 ---

-# PROJECT NEGYA - HACKER-STYLE PERSONAL HOMEPAGE
+# Feng Zhang's world - a coding freelancer

 ##  Features
 * I am a freelancer developer using Java and Python.
 I am finding a remote job.
 If you are interest in, please drop me a line: inter18099#hotmail.com